Monday, February 15, 2016

 Great Apres Ski or Snowshoe Hotel in Tainai, Niigata

 Sports and hot springs are Japanese family members, but the coldness of winter strengthens the familial connection.
-If an après-winter-sport's activity healthier than soaking in a hot mineral bath while breathing snow-cooled air exists, I don't know what that could be.
+If an après-winter-sport activity healthier than soaking in a hot mineral bath while breathing snow-cooled air exists, I don't know what that could be.
 Nothing feels better for the soul and body.

-Which makes it also a wonderful area for snowshoeing.
+Only one hotel and ski resort exist at the base of the high mountains.
+Except for the music emitted by speakers at the ski resort, Tainai is a relaxing and quiet area.
+Which makes it an excellent location for snowshoeing.
 The Tainai Ski Resort offers snowshoe tours, but we just wander by ourselves through the nearby healing woods.

 Non-staying guests can soak for just eight hundred yen, or six hundred yen if you have a ski ticket from the nearby ski resort.
 Considering the setting and quality of the baths, this is one of the best deals in Niigata.